 In 2007, John was honorably discharged and started working for federal contractors as a Heavy Mobile Equipment Mechanic on the Norfolk Naval Base in Virginia.
 In 2011, John was hired by the Department of Defense doing the same work on the Norfolk Naval Base as he was doing as a contractor.
 In 2013, John was promoted to his current position as an Electronic Industrial Controls Technician.

-My name is Chris and I served as an Infantryman for 10 years in the United States Marine Corps.
-I served 3 tours in Iraq and 1 in Afganistan with 2 others serving in MEU’s in various places in the south pacific.
-I served with the second Battalion 4th Marines, 5th Marine regiment, 1st Marine Division during my time of service.
-I served in Ar Ramadi, Iraq in 2004 where 20% of a 1000 man unit was either killed or wounded.
-I continued my service with other deployments to include a second deployment in Iraq in 2006-2007 during the surge and conducted combat operations in the Haditha triad area doing sweep and clear missions across multiple towns and villages.
-I then deployed to the south pacific on 2 separate Marine Expeditionary Units to various countries to include Africa, Australia, Japan, Philipines, and other countries like UAE.
-On one of thos MEU’s I was the PSD element’s platoon commander that was responsible for the security of high ranking officials and U.S diplomats abroad.
-The MEU conducted combat operations in support of Operation Iraqi Freedom.
-In 2012 I operated in Afganistan with 2/4 and was positioned in the northern Helmend region in Musa Qala Distric Area.
-I was honorably discharged June of 2013 at the rank of Sergeant and current operating in Sheridan, Wyoming.
+Chris Ferguson served as an Infantryman for 10 years in the United States Marine Corps with the Second Battalion 4th Marines, 5th Marine Regiment, 1st Marine Division during his service.
+He served in 3 tours in Iraq, 1 in Afghanistan and 2 other South Pacific tours while serving in Marine Expeditionary Units.
+While in Ar Ramadi, Iraq in 2004, 20% of his 1000-man unit was either killed or wounded.
+During the surge of 2006-2007 in support of Operation Iraqi Freedom, Chris was again deployed to Iraq and conducted combat operations in the Haditha Triad area doing sweep and clear missions across multiple towns and villages.
+He then deployed to the South Pacific on 2 separate MEU’s to various locales including Africa, Australia, Japan, Philippines, and the United Arab Emirates.
+On one of those deployments, Chris was the PSD element’s platoon commander that was responsible for the security of high ranking officials and U.S diplomats abroad.
+In 2012 he deployed to Afghanistan with the 2/4 and was positioned in the northern Helmed region in Musa Qala District Area.
+Chris was honorably discharged June of 2013 at the rank of Sergeant and current operating in Sheridan, Wyoming.